4 years cut from man’s sentence in worker’s death at secret bunker

 Beckwitt took extreme secrecy measures, picking Khafra up, telling him to put on glasses that blocked his vision, and purporting to drive to Virginia.
 Instead, Beckwitt drove around in big circles, ending up at his home.
 He led Khafra into his home by a key lanyard before allowing him to take the glasses off.

 Khafra would work and sleep in the tunnels for days on end.
 Power was supplied for digging tools by multiple extension cords and power strips.
-Khafra wasn’t allowed to leave the tunnels or the basement.
+Khafra was instructed not to leave the tunnels or the basement.

-After the fatal fire, which was caused by an accidental electric outlet malfunction, investigators searching through the rubble discovered the tunnels.
+After the fatal fire, which was caused by an accidental electrical outlet malfunction, investigators searching through the rubble discovered the tunnels.
 Beckwitt was evasive in his answers, raising suspicions.
 Police eventually charged him with depraved heart murder.
 Under that charge, it was not alleged that Beckwitt set out to kill Khafra; it was that the working conditions constituted conduct that was reasonably likely, if not certain, to cause death.
 A Montgomery County jury agreed and convicted him of the count in 2019.

 “His conduct, although demonstrating a wanton and reckless disregard for human life, was not the kind of conduct that was likely, if not certain, to have caused death,” the state’s Court of Appeals said in an opinion filed Jan.
 28.